KTamas03/citibike-tableau-challenge/README.md

 In this scenario, as a new lead analyst for the New York Citi Bike program I was tasked with building an interactive Tableau workbook and provide valuable insights into the program.

 I chose to focus on Jersey City data from July 2022 to July 2023 inclusive.
-The data was in the form of csv files that were zipped and were sourced from: https://citibikenyc.com/system-data.
+The data was in the form of csv files that were zipped and sourced from: https://citibikenyc.com/system-data.
 Using Jupyter Notebook, I appended and cleaned the data files to be used as a single source to be uploaded to Tableau Public.
 Once uploaded, worksheets were populated with various measures and views to gain insights.
 From this I was able to formulate a story by creating 4 dashboards.
 Lastly, I created a dashboard to show the outliers in the data and the reasoning for excluding them from the analysis.

 **The url to my Tableau Public Workbook:** https://public.tableau.com/app/profile/katharine.tamas/viz/NewYorkCitiBikeAnalysis_16953918404890/JerseyCityBikesStory?publish=yes